adamstosho/Vectorium/README.md

 ## Vectorium

 A modern web calculator for real-world math, science, and engineering needs.
-Quantix Calculator helps students, professionals, and anyone who needs quick, accurate calculations, graphing, conversions, and equation solving—all in one place.
+Vectorium helps students, professionals, and anyone who needs fast, accurate tools for calculations, graphing, unit conversion, and solving equations—all in one place.

 ## Why Vectorium?
 Most calculators are either too basic or too complex.
-Quantix bridges the gap: it combines scientific functions, graph plotting, unit conversion, and equation solving in a single, easy-to-use app.
-No more switching between tools or searching for the right calculator online.
+Vectorium bridges the gap: it combines scientific functions, graph plotting, unit conversion, and equation solving in a single, easy-to-use app.
+Say goodbye to switching apps or Googling calculators—Vectorium brings everything together.